-All students and employees on all campuses must register their vehicles at the Business Office and display a college-issued parking decal.
+All students and employees on all campuses must register their vehicles at the Business Office or Main offices at Chatham and Harnett and display a collegeissued parking decal.
 Designated parking for handicapped, visitors, faculty, and cosmetology patrons are restricted.
 All other parking is on a 'first-come' basis.
 Students who park in faculty and staff spaces or other designated restricted, reserved or no parking areas may be assessed a fine.